RH-BioAIM/AI_Cov19/README.md

 ## Overview

 This repository contains the analysis code for a dual-branch multimodal framework that predicts COVID-19 severity from two inputs.
-Chest radiographs are processed by a Swin Transformer imaging branch, and structured clinical variables (labs, vitals, comorbidities, presenting symptoms) are processed by an XGBoost clinical branch.
+Chest radiographs are processed by a Swin Transformer imaging branch, and structured clinical variables are processed by an XGBoost clinical branch.
 The two branches are combined via feature-level fusion: the imaging branch's predicted length of stay is used as a single engineered feature alongside the clinical variables in the fused (integrated) model.

 Length of hospital stay (LOS) is the training target for both the imaging and integrated models, thresholded post hoc into a binary severity label.